DoHerasYang/DoHerasYang.github.io/_posts/2020-1-13-TextProcessing.md

 Intuition: PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
 The underlying assumption is that more important websites are likely to receive more links from other websites.

-**Section B**

-**d) A second approach to Sentiment Analysis is the corpus-based supervised learning approach.**

-**(i) Explain the corpus-based supervised learning approach to Sentiment Analysis in general terms, i.e. in terms of inputs, outputs and processes involved.**